happyeric77/colorfullife-docs/docs/4.notifi/sdk-consolidate.md

 2. Used in updateAlertInternal, and the updateAlertInternal is used in subscribe.
 And in subscribe, it iterates through all existing alerts to make sure if the alert to subscribe is valid.
 It is the same as ensureAlert.
 So createSource can be deprecated.

 3. In hook implementation (useNotifiClient), we firstly ensure every single source (utils/ensureSource).
 And then go for ensuring sourceGroup (utils/ensureSourceGroup).
 But in frontendClient, we only need to use ensureSourceAndFilters(frontend-client/ensureSource.ts). ensureSourceGroup can be deprecated.
-4. I think we do not need to implement fetchData in frontendClient because the original `fetchData` in useNotifiClient is only used in `useNotifiSubscribe` hook.
-And the `useNotifiSubscribe` hook is going to be deprecated.
-So we can remove fetchData in frontendClient.
+4. `fetchData` in useNotifiClient is used in `useNotifiSubscribe` hook to render the client info shown in the cards.
+We will need to implement a new method in `FrontendClient` to replace this one.

 5. Used inside subscribeWallet method in useNotifiSubscribe.
 It allows user to subscribe multiWallet if the dapp tenant enable multiWallet subscription.
 NotifiFrontendClient needs to impl new subscribeWallet method to replace this one as well as the `subscribeWallet` in useNotifiSubscribe hook.